 Nice break at a remote beach has produced some sketches of early 20thC Edwardian (mostly) buildings in the Cuba Quarter of downtown Wellington, New Zealand, plus 6 in other parts of the City.

 – In the early 1900s, mainly working residential with horse-drawn trams – then steam trams to the top of Cuba Street and light commerce (eg Hannahs shoes):

 – Gradual decline and under-maintenance to the 60s and the end of the trams:

-To fresh gentrification nowdays – alternative retail, apartments and a healthy cafe/entertainment scene.
+– To slow renewal and gentrification nowdays – alternative retail, apartments and a healthy cafe/entertainment scene.

 All dressed in fashions of the day with values held in check by perceived earthquake risks.
 It’s hard to envisage another decline from here, but then again they likely thought that in the 1900s.

 Few buildings higher than 4 levels.
-Remarkable but good too that several classic NZ colonial 2 level wooden bungalows have survived all the redevelopment.
+Remarkable that several classic NZ colonial 2 level wooden bungalows have survived all the redevelopment.